iamvery/iamvery.github.com/_posts/1900-01-01-adding-versions-to-a-rails-api.markdown

 ### The Type (commit [`dbbf6ea7`](https://github.com/iamvery/rails-api-example/commit/dbbf6ea77c433937da41e466b6bf2266a0d8cfd1))

-This part is straightforward.
-We registier a new type with Rails and give it a name.
+First we registier a new type with Rails and give it a name.

 {% gist 10435700 %}